-- 237 Depending on the application, the execution of scientific workflows can be very time-consuming. - 238 This can be caused by compute-intensive processes such as numerical simulations, or by a - large number of short processes that are executed many times.
-In both cases, it can be very - 240 helpful to be able to query the state of the execution, that is, which processes have been finished, - 241 which processes are currently being executed, and which are still pending.
-A trivial way of such - 242 monitoring would be, for instance, when the workflow is started in a terminal which is kept - open to inspect the output written by the workflow system and the running processes.
-However, - 244 ideally, the workflow system allows for submission of the workflow in the form of a process - running in the background, while still providing means to monitor the state of the execution.
-For - this requirement, two criteria are distinguished: - The only way to monitor the workflow is to watch the console output. - The workflow system provides a way to query the execution status at any time.
+- Depending on the application, the execution of scientific workflows can be very time-consuming.
+234 - This can be caused by compute-intensive processes such as numerical simulations, or by a 235 - large number of short processes that are executed many times.
+In both cases, it can be very 236 - helpful to be able to query the state of the execution, that is, which processes have been finished, 237 - which processes are currently being executed, and which are still pending.
+A trivial way of such 238 - monitoring would be, for instance, when the workflow is started in a terminal which is kept 239 - open to inspect the output written by the workflow system and the running processes.
+However, 240 - ideally, the workflow system allows for submission of the workflow in the form of a process 241 - running in the background, while still providing means to monitor the state of the execution.
+For 242 - this requirement, two criteria are distinguished: 243 - 244 The only way to monitor the workflow is to watch the console output. - The workflow system provides a way to query the execution status at any time.
+245

-249 3.3 Graphical user interface
+3.3 Graphical user interface 246

-- 250 Independent of a particular execution of the workflow, the workflow system may provide - 251 facilities to visualize the graph of the workflow, indicating the mutual dependencies of the - 252 individual processes and the direction of the flow of data.
-One can think of this graph as the - 253 template for the data provenance graph.
-This visualization can help in conveying the logic - behind a particular workflow, making it easier for other researchers to understand and possibly - incorporate it into their own research.
-The latter requires that the workflow system is able - 256 to handle hierarchical workflows, that is, workflows that contain one or more sub-workflows - as processes (see section 3.6).
-Beyond a mere visualization, a GUI may allow for visually - 258 connecting different workflows into a new one by means of drag & drop.
-We evaluate the - features of a graphical user interface by means of the following three criteria: - The workflow system provides no means to visualize the workflow - 261 The workflow system or third-party tools allow to visualize the workflow definition - The workflow system or third-party tools provide a GUI that enables users to graphically create workflows
+- Independent of a particular execution of the workflow, the workflow system may provide 247 - facilities to visualize the graph of the workflow, indicating the mutual dependencies of the 248 - individual processes and the direction of the flow of data.
+One can think of this graph as the 249 - template for the data provenance graph.
+This visualization can help in conveying the logic 250 - behind a particular workflow, making it easier for other researchers to understand and possibly 251 - incorporate it into their own research.
+The latter requires that the workflow system is able 252 - to handle hierarchical workflows, that is, workflows that contain one or more sub-workflows 253 - as processes (see section 3.6).
+Beyond a mere visualization, a GUI may allow for visually 254 - connecting different workflows into a new one by means of drag & drop.
+We evaluate the 255 - features of a graphical user interface by means of the following three criteria: 256 - The workflow system provides no means to visualize the workflow 257 - The workflow system or third-party tools allow to visualize the workflow definition 258 - The workflow system or third-party tools provide a GUI that enables users to graphi-259 cally create workflows 260 take place.
+However, a concrete realization of the workflow must contain information on the 265 exact input data, parameters and intermediate results, possibly along with meta information on 266 the person that executed the workflow, the involved software, the compute resources used and 267 the time it took to finish.
+Collection of all relevant information, its storage in machine-readable 268 formats and subsequent publication alongside the data can be very useful for future researchers 269 in order to understand how exactly the data was produced, thereby increasing the transparency of 270 the workflow and the produced data.
+Ideally, the workflow system has the means to automatically 271 collect this information upon workflow execution, which we evaluate using the following criteria: 272